Did you know that 75% of customers judge your company’s credibility based on your web design?

 - Understand how the agency is measuring its results.
 One of the best features of doing business online is that everything can be measured, from CPL (cost per lead) to CPA (cost per acquisition) to bounce rates and abandoned cart rates.
 Make sure that the digital agency you hire will not just wow you with grandiose statements, but can show you case studies with actual results they have delivered to other clients.

 - Research the agency’s credentials and qualifications.
 Find out if the company staff includes respected professionals in their industry and do your research.
 Are they recognized as industry leaders, keynote speakers, thought leaders or published authors?
 Have they worked on any groundbreaking projects or do they have any special credentials showing other expertise?

 You can learn more about questions to ask when hiring a web design agency in an article we recently wrote on the topic.

 Key Takeaways On Corporate Web Design

 Your business website is often the first point of contact with your brand for your potential clients or customers.
-The first impression counts and that’s why you should pay special attention to your corporate web design.
+The first impression counts.

 Follow these steps to create an attractive and distinctive corporate website: